677 - Clay Allison - live

 Then he starts evicting squatters, settlers, farmers, and small ranchers.
 Okay.

-So he's got everybody.
+So it's kind of everybody.
 He's good new money.

 And so there's a new group of rich, powerful men behind the grant, and they're called the Santa Fe Ring.